ameli/imate/docs/notes.rst

   pypy on windows and macos.
 On Linux, pypy-3.6 and pypy-3.7 is supported.

 - CUDA support:
-  CUDA is only availble in linux and windows.
-NVIDIA no longer supports CUDA in macos, and Apple does not include NVIDA in apple products either.
+  CUDA is only available in linux and windows.
+NVIDIA no longer supports CUDA in macOS, and Apple does not include NVIDA in apple products either.

 =====
 Ideas